sds-192-intro-fall22/MP1/README.md

   * 1 point - Demonstrates an ability to recognize different types of variables
   * 1 point - Demonstrates an ability to detail the provenance of a dataset (how the data was produced) in writing
 * Visualization Aesthetics
-  * 1 point - Demonstrates an ability to map variables onto appropriate plot aeshetics
+  * 1 point - Demonstrates an ability to map variables onto appropriate plot aesthetics
   * 1 point - Demonstrates an ability to adjust the scales of plot aesthetics
   * 1 point - Demonstrates an ability to address overplotting
 * Plotting Frequencies and Distributions